jorgeramirezc/XploraRobot/README.md

 # XploraRobot
-Repository for XploraRobots for pipe inspections
+This repository includes early versions of Xplora robots for pipe inspections from Tumi Robotics